psrc/itm-tutorial-2016/index.md

 **Be sure to set up all five software items below on your primary desktop computer ahead of time -- before the day of the course.**

-At the workshop, you will be using a borrowed laptop to remote control your primary work computer: that way, all the software setup can happen ahead of time.
+At the workshop, you may be using a borrowed laptop to remote control your primary work computer: that way, all the software setup can happen ahead of time.
 Added bonus: all the software will be at your fingertips when you return to your desk afterwards, too.

 We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the [Configuration Problems and Solutions wiki page](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions).